maxnowack/signaldb/docs/reactivity/preact-signals/index.md

   const cursor = posts.find({ author: 'John' })
   console.log(cursor.count())
   return () => {
-    // usignal doesn't allow to do automatic cleanup, so we have to do it ourself cursor.cleanup()
+    // @preact/signals doesn't allow to do automatic cleanup, so we have to do it ourself cursor.cleanup()
   }
 })